mddan/job_board/README.md

 ## PROJECT CONTEXT

 <p>Technical recruiters and head-hunting firms in data-relevant fields are constantly in need of not only top candidates, but information about what positions companies are looking to fill for given data roles and all other details pertaining to these roles including salary, technologies, years of experience etc to list a few.
-With this ETL Job project, we would like to help Technical recruiters and HR people with accurate and relavant data related to data specific roles namely Data Analyst, Data Engineer and Data Scientist.
+With this ETL Job Board project, we would like to help Technical recruiters and head-hunting firms with accurate, relavant and up-to-date data related to data specific roles namely Data Analyst, Data Engineer and Data Scientist.
 </p>